 Proper reinforcing and good mix design go hand in hand to prevent problems with concrete countertops.
-The materials you use for reinforcing are just as important as those you select for your mix.
-To understand which materials are best for reinforcing your concrete countertop, you first need to understand how reinforcing works.
+The materials you use to reinforce your concrete countertop are just as important as those you select for your mix.
+To understand which materials are best to use for reinforcing your concrete countertop, you first need to understand how reinforcing works.

 Concrete countertops are essentially beams that span an open space.
 When a force is applied to the top of the countertop, it causes compression on the top surface and tension on the bottom surface.